AnyChart/docs.anychart.com/Basic_Charts/General_Settings.md

 In this sample, event listeners are used to change the chart title when a point is hovered over, selected, and double-clicked on.
 Also, when the user moves the mouse over and off the chart, the cursor style is customized.

 ```
-// create an event listener for hovering the chart
+// create an event listener for the mouseOver event
 chart.listen("mouseOver", function(e){
-  // change the cursor style on hovering the chart
+  // change the cursor style
   document.body.style.cursor = "pointer";
 });

-// create an event listener for unhovering the chart
+// create an event listener for the mouseOut event
 chart.listen("mouseOut", function(e){
-  // set the default cursor style on unhovering the chart
+  // set the default cursor style
   document.body.style.cursor = "auto";
 });

-// create an event listener for hovering points
+// create an event listener for the pointsHover event
 chart.listen("pointsHover", function(e){
-  // get the category the hovered points belong to
+  // get the category the point belong to
   var name = e.point.getStat("categoryName");
-  // change the chart title on hovering points
+  // change the chart title
   chart.title(name);
 });

-// create an event listener for selecting points
+// create an event listener for the pointsSelect event
 chart.listen("pointsSelect", function(e){
-  // get the value of the selected points
+  // get the value of the point
   var value = e.point.getStat("value");
-  // change the chart title on selecting points
+  // change the chart title
   chart.title("$" + value);
 });

-// create an event listener for double-clicking on a point
+// create an event listener for the pointDblClick event
 chart.listen("pointDblClick", function(e){
   // get the category the point belongs to
   var name = e.point.getStat("categoryName");
   // get the value of the point
   var value = e.point.getStat("value");
-  // change the chart title on double-clicking on a point
+  // change the chart title
   chart.title(name + ": $" + value);
 });
 ```